MB ChB (Hons, with Distinction) Sheffield 1993

 Registered nurse 1998

-The Business Manager is responsible for the overall management of the practice and is available to discuss problems and receive suggestions.
-Alternatively, you may speak with our nurse, administration or reception managers.
+The Business Manager is responsible for the overall management of the practice.

 Practice Pharmacist - ensuring the practice continues to provide safe and cost effective prescribing of medications.